 When you are injured or ill, you place trust in the professionals and institutions that provide medical care, expecting them to give you the best available care.
 When dealing with such an important issue as your health, a doctor or hospital that provides even slightly flawed treatment can cause you severe harm, disability, or even death.
 Because of the importance of excellent care in medicine, a doctor, nurse, hospital, or any other medical personnel or institution that does not provide you with the most appropriate, timely, and attentive care, is not only in violation of your trust, but is also in violation of the law.

 The choice of surgery is a difficult one, but you make it when you have few other options and the benefits are worth the risks.
 When you go under anesthesia, you put your absolute trust in the ability of your surgeon and his or her staff.
 You expect to come out of surgery and eventually be able to enjoy all of the health benefits that your surgeon has described.
 Medical malpractice on the part of the surgeon, his or her staff, or the hospital in which the surgery is performed can violate this trust and undermine all of your expectations.
-A poorly performed surgery can actually undermine your health, causing severe injury or even death.
+A poorly performed surgery can cause severe injury or even death.

 Birth injuries can be both emotionally and financially devastating to a family.
 While many injuries can be repaired with proper medical care, there are many others that can cost a family financially and emotionally throughout the lifetime of their child.
-Many injuries and defects are caused during childbirth, often when the blood supply to the uterus is cut off and the baby is deprived of oxygen.
+Many injuries and defects are caused during childbirth, often when the blood supply is cut off and the baby is deprived of oxygen.
 Cerebral palsy, a disorder in which the baby sustains brain damage and loses control of the muscles, can occur.
-Often, this kind of defect can be prevented if the physician is providing proper care and is prepared for more complicated birth.
+Often, this kind of defect can be prevented if the physician providing proper care is prepared for more complicated birth.

 When a doctor prescribes the wrong kind of medication, or you take a medication that causes you harm, you may be able to receive compensation.
 Errors in the diagnosis of a disease or improper screening of a patients’ medical history can lead to the prescription of drugs that can be harmful to a patient.
 Sometimes, a drug can have side effects that are injurious, even fatal, to certain patients.